This apple cabbage slaw is a refreshing, bright, and filling twist on traditional slaw!

 I’m excited to share this recipe with you all today – not only because slaw is one of my favorite foods (that vinegar tang + CRUNCH = perfection), but also because this recipe was inspired based on my family’s geographic origins!

 I have a lot of ancestors from western Europe, and I’ve always been a big fan of cabbage.

 I love quintessentially German red cabbage, but that felt a little heavy for summer, so I decided a red cabbage slaw would be a better fit for August instead.
 And here we are!

 White Bean Apple Slaw with Cider Vinaigrette

 This recipe is so easy, and I love all the textures, colors, and fresh flavor.
-There is more protein and fat in this slaw compared to a traditional slaw, thanks to the sunflower seeds and white beans, so you can even make this a light lunch, although it also makes a fabulous side for summer BBQs as well.
+There is more protein and fat in this slaw compared to a traditional slaw, thanks to the sunflower seeds and white beans.

 This slaw still tastes very European-inspired, but it’s much lighter than braised cabbage/bean dishes.
 It will also hold up well in the fridge for a few days, so this is a nice make-ahead packed lunch option as well!